Join our mailing list to receive property alerts and the occasional newsletter.

 Award-winning Golden Lane Estate was the result of a competition, held in 1951 by City of London, to design housing on a heavily bombed site on the southern border of Finsbury.
 The competition attracted 178 entries, but the winning entry was by Geoffry Powell (1920–1999).
 Powell joined forces with his colleagues Peter (Joe) Chamberlin (1919–1978) and Christof Bon (1921–1999) and commenced on their first housing project.
 They later went on to design the neighbouring Barbican Estate.

-Internally the flats are modest in proportion, but the spaces are cleverly designed with the use of sliding partitions, for example, to maximise space and light.
-The estate was given Grade II listed building status in 1997 with the exception of Crescent House which is Grade II*.
+The estate was given Grade II Listed building status in 1997 with the exception of Crescent House which is Grade II*.